-Make a DIY up cycled indoor herb garden with lotion bottles from ‘Lovely Indeed‘.
+Make an up cycled DIY indoor herb garden with lotion bottles from ‘Lovely Indeed‘.
 What a great way to recycle!

 This indoor herb garden idea is simply a wooden box planted tightly with herbs, then hung on the wall.
 Be sure to use a waterproof plant liner inside the box.
 From ‘Houzz‘.

-Use any wall storage system to create a planter herb garden indoors.
+Use any wall storage system to create a planter for an herb garden indoors.
 This one is from ‘Ikea‘.
 They have a bunch of different styles of containers to choose from, too!

-Another example of using a wall storage system as a planter, from ‘Favething‘.
+Another example of using a wall storage system as an indoor herb garden planter, from ‘Favething‘.

-Create an herb planter lamp from a strawberry pot with these instructions from’ BHG.’
+Create a DIY herb planter lamp from a strawberry pot with these instructions from’ BHG.’

 This idea is an easy one…we suggest inserting small pots and liners into the drawers first if the piece you are using has any value…

-‘Apartment Therapy’ brings us this great inspiration tea tin herb garden!
+‘Apartment Therapy‘ brings us this great inspiration tea tin indoor herb garden!